jeffrey-agyepong/ja-web-design/src/content/post/astro-wordpress-a-web-developers-perspective.md

 metadata:
   canonical: https://jawebdesign.ca/astro-wordpress-a-web-developers-perspective
 ---
-Originally starting as a blogging platform, <a href="https://wordpress.org/" target="_blank">WordPress</a> now powers <a href="https://www.wpzoom.com/blog/wordpress-statistics/" target="_blank">43.4%</a> of all websites worldwide.
+Originally starting as a blogging platform, <a href="https://wordpress.org/" target="_blank" rel="noopener">WordPress</a> now powers <a href="https://www.wpzoom.com/blog/wordpress-statistics/" target="_blank" rel="noopener">43.4%</a> of all websites worldwide.
 For several small businesses seeking a new website or a redesign, their default choice is usually WordPress due to it’s notoriety and large ecosystem.
 However, after six years of working extensively in the WordPress landscape, I’ve faced several challenges that make it less ideal for small business websites.
-Instead, I now recommend <a href="https://astro.build/" target="_blank">Astro</a> for developing small business websites.
-Here’s five reasons why:
+Instead, I now recommend <a href="https://astro.build/" target="_blank" rel="noopener">Astro</a> for developing small business websites.
+Here are five reasons why:

 #### Security

-Due to WordPress’ popularity in the market, it’s often targeted by hackers through vulnerable or malicious plugins, weak passwords, lack of two-factor authentication.
+Due to WordPress’ popularity in the market, it’s often targeted by hackers through vulnerable or malicious plugins, weak passwords, and lack of two-factor authentication.
 Security is a constant concern for WordPress sites.

 #### Maintenance